-Of course, such an oppositional stance should not surprise us.
-For this is precisely what use of the term heterodox entails.
-According to the Shorter Oxford English Dictionary, for example, the qualification heterodox just means "Not in accordance with established doctrines or opinions, or those generally recognised as orthodox".
+Of course, such an oppositional stance should not altogether surprise us.
+For employment of the term heterodox entails precisely this.
+According to the Shorter Oxford English Dictionary, for example, the qualification heterodox just means '[n]ot in accordance with established doctrines or opinions, or those generally recognised as orthodox'.